-My recent book on 3D printing, Fabricated: the New World of 3D Printing, has been translated into six languages and was selected as a Featured Book at Barnes & Noble.
+My book on 3D printing, Fabricated: the New World of 3D Printing, has been translated into six languages and has sold more than 200,000 copies worldwide.
 My book, Tech Transfer 2.0: How universities can unlock their patent portfolios and create more tech startups, is a collection of essays from my now-retired blog, Tech Transfer 2.0.
 I’ve written several articles and commissioned reports on innovative technologies.

 In the past, I worked as a product manager and industry analyst at Microsoft and spent a few years marketing Cornell University’s patent portfolio to the commercial marketplace.
-A few years ago I founded Triple Helix Innovation to help universities and companies create better technology commercialization strategy.
-Since then, I’ve been writing, blogging and consulting.
+I founded Triple Helix Innovation to help universities and companies create better technology commercialization strategy.

 I love to speak to live audiences.
 Whenever I get the chance, I give talks about innovative technology, 3D printing, or university technology commercialization.

 I am a graduate of Cornell University, the University of Illinois and the U.S. Peace Corps (Liberia, West Africa).